+Pine is a robust and very adaptable tree.
 She can adapt to life on the open sands and the swamp.
 Not surprisingly, it has long been a symbol of health, longevity, bravery, victory, and fertility.

 Pine is one of the most common trees in our climate.
 The multitude of its uses in herbal medicine, cosmetics, and healing cannot be overestimated.
 It is no accident that many treatment centers, hospitals, retreat centers, and sanatoriums (in Europe) were usually built where pine trees grow.
-Patients were recommended oxygenating walks in the coniferous forest, which is an excellent natural inhaler.
+Patients were recommended oxygenating walks in the coniferous forest, an excellent natural inhaler.

 Conifers that grow in warm climates in the north, especially pine, have many healing powers.
 Being near pine trees has a healing effect on the respiratory, immune, and nervous systems.
 This is due to the fragrance of the resin and terpenes rich in essential oils.